pooley182/Plex-Meta-Manager-Wiki/Settings-Attributes.md

 After the folder has been created you can add a `poster.ext` or `background.ext` file to update the poster or background of a movie or show (replacing `.ext` with the image extension).

 If you want to update the posters of a show's seasons, inside the shows' assets folder you can add a `Season##.ext` file to update the poster of the specified season (replacing `##` with the zero padded season number and `.ext` with the image extension).

+If you want to update the posters of a show's episodes, inside the shows' assets folder you can add a `S##E##.ext` file to update the poster of the specified episode (replacing the first `##` with the zero padded season number, the second `##` with the zero padded episode number, and `.ext` with the image extension).

 Here's an example config folder structure with an assets directory.